cosmos17/cosmos17/README.md

 ## Hi there 👋

+I am Jaeyoung Park who is interested in Data Science from South Korea.

+If you want to contact me, please leave me a message!

+## Learning 🌱

 <!--
 **cosmos17/cosmos17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.